tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/create-task.md

    :::tip

-   After clicking on the **Save** or **Start** button, Tapdata Cloud will perform a pre-check of the configuration for each node to ensure the smooth operation of the task.
+   After clicking on the **Save** or **Start** button, Tapdata will perform a pre-check of the configuration for each node to ensure the smooth operation of the task.
 If any configuration does not pass the pre-check, please make the necessary adjustments based on the log prompts provided on the current page.

    :::